chadac/golang/src/cmd/compile/abi-internal.md

 loong64 `JAL` operation.

 #### Flags
-All bits in CSR are system flags and are not modified by Go.
+All bits in CSR are system flags and are not modified by Golang.

 ### ppc64 architecture